 The geographic center of the forty-eight contiguous states was determined by the Coast & Geodetic Survey in 1918.
 This geographic center is approximately at latitude 39 degrees 50'N, longitude 98 degrees 35'W, near Lebanon, Kansas.

 When Alaska was admitted to the Union, the geographic center of the forty-nine states shifted about 439 miles northwest to a point at approximately latitude 44 degrees 59'N, longitude 103 degrees 38'W, about eleven miles west of Castle Rock, Butte County, South Dakota.

-50th state, the geographic center of the fifty states, then shifted
+center of the fifty states, then shifted about six miles

 from website: Geographic Center of the Nation